MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 #### Investigate test runs
 Once an automate run is complete, on the VSTS toolbar, select **Test > Runs** to investigate your test run.
 Select the desired test run to investigate individial test case failures and errors.
 You can also go to your test suite in VSTS to see the latest results associated with your test cases.
-For more information on testing and test management in VSTS, see [this page](https://docs.microsoft.com/en-us/vsts/?view=vsts).
+For more information on testing and test management in VSTS, see the [Visual Studio Team Services documentation](https://docs.microsoft.com/en-us/vsts/?view=vsts).